KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an array with the wrong number of dimensions is passed to a method.

-    [System.RankException]::New("an array with the wrong number of dimensions is passed to a method.")
+    throw [System.RankException]::New("an array with the wrong number of dimensions is passed to a method.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.RankException.aspx)